 Given this period of great change, the successful candidate will provide vision and strong strategic leadership to Seafish, working collaboratively with a wide range of stakeholders and partners.

-In addition to appointing a new Chair we are looking to appoint four non-executive members; two industry positions representing the processing sector and marine/fisheries science and two positions independent of the seafood sector.
+In addition to appointing a new Chair we are looking to appoint five non-executive members; three industry positions representing the processing sector, large catch sector and marine/fisheries science and two positions independent of the seafood sector.
 We are seeking applications from all parts of the UK to represent their respective nations to bring a wealth of experience and knowledge, help steer the strategic direction of the organisation and balance the priorities of the seafood industry.

 This is a fantastic opportunity to help shape the future of our seafood industry.
 If you think that you have the ability to take on this rewarding role then I strongly encourage you to apply.

 VICTORIA PRENTIS MP

 The UK fisheries administrations are appointing a new Chair of the Board for the Sea Fish Industry Authority (Seafish) to provide strategic direction and leadership to the organisation which balances the priorities of the seafood industry.